Rafikhan29/MabotDemo/README.md

 At this time, the recommendation is to ignore build errors.
 Wait until the command `python client.py` is seen.

-* Once the command “python client.py” is displayed, move to the AWS test system.
+* Once the command `python client.py` is displayed, move to the AWS test system.
 You can observe execution of the tests.
-If the default configuration is used, the tests are run using a browser on the AWS system.
-SauceLabs is not in use at this step.
+If the default configuration is used, the tests are run using a browser on the AWS system.SauceLabs is not in use at this step.

 * On completion close the command prompt.

 Up to now we have seen how to trigger test execution from Travis CI to AWS.
 Now let’s trigger a test run from Travis-CI to AWS, where the tests are executed using a platform on SauceLabs.

-* On the AWS system, navigate to the project folder and edit the ExecuteTestScript.bat file.
+* On the AWS system, navigate to the project folder and edit the `ExecuteTestScript.bat` file.

 * Save the edited bat file and close the editor.

 * Repeat steps 4 to 6 above.
 This starts the build and triggers the test run again.

-* This time, once the command “python client.py” is displayed, move to the SauceLabs screen.
+* This time, once the command `python client.py` is displayed, move to the SauceLabs screen.

 * You can observe the test suite execution.

-* For more details, click on the View Full Screen Link.
+* For more details, click on the View `Full Screen Link`.

 Mabot